kensho-technologies/graphql-compiler/README.md

   along with all the vertices and directives within it, and we add a filter on the previous traverse to ensure that the edge corresponding to `t` does not exist.

-Therefore, we get a performance penalty that growes exponentially with the number of *compound* optional edges.
+Therefore, we get a performance penalty that grows exponentially with the number of *compound* optional edges.
 This is important to keep in mind when writing queries with many optional directives.